-Or if you’d rather not share “evidence” you can also use Tripcast to share photos among your travel group.
+Or if you’d rather not share with everyone you can use Tripcast to share photos with just your travel group.

-Tripcast is a great way to track longer journeys and still keep up with your friends and fam back home.
+Tripcast is a great way to track longer journeys and still keep up with your friends and family back home.

 What are your favorite travel journal apps?